vitessio/website/content/en/docs/16.0/reference/vreplication/metrics.md

 #### VReplicationErrors

 _VReplicationErrors_ counts the number of times errors occurred during vreplication.
-Errors are keyed with the type of error.
+Errors are keyed by the type of error.

 #### VReplicationHeartbeat

 _VReplicationHeartbeat_ records, for each stream, the timestamp sent by the last heartbeat event for that stream.

-#### VReplicationMessages

-_VReplicationMessages_ contains a stack of the last N (currently 3) messages of a vreplication stream.

 #### VReplicationMessages